Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

-Voice to text Mac not working is one of those problems that feels like it should have a simple fix.
+Mac dictation not working feels like it should have a one-line fix.
 Sometimes it does.
-But most of the advice floating around Apple forums treats all dictation failures the same way — and they're not.
-Here's the thing: the fix depends entirely on which of two categories your problem falls into.
-Category one is cloud-dependent failures, where dictation stops because Apple's feature relies on a server connection that's unavailable, throttled, or blocked by your network.
-Category two is hardware and software failures — local to your machine, fixable without touching your router.
-This guide walks through 12 specific fixes in order, starting with the diagnostic question most guides skip entirely.
+But most of the advice on Apple forums treats every dictation failure the same way, and they are not the same.
+The fix depends on which of two categories you are in.
+Category one is cloud-dependent failure, where Apple Dictation stops because the server round trip it depends on is unavailable, throttled, or blocked by your network.
+Category two is local failure on the machine itself: the wrong microphone, a stale speech file, a permission an OS update quietly reset.
+VoicePrivate's guide works through 15 fixes in diagnostic order, starting with the one question that tells you which half of the list to read.

-Photo by Jakub Zerdzicki on Unsplash
+Photo by cottonbro studio on Pexels

 Secondary causes include wrong microphone input source, outdated or corrupted speech recognition files, version-specific macOS bugs, and permission conflicts introduced by a recent OS update.

-Step 1: Diagnose First - Is This a Cloud Failure or a Local Failure?
+Step 1: Diagnose First, Is This a Cloud Failure or a Local Failure?

 Before changing any settings, answer one question: does dictation fail on your home network but work fine elsewhere, or does it fail everywhere?

-Fails only on certain networks — corporate VPN, office Wi-Fi, hotel connections?
+Fails only on certain networks, corporate VPN, office Wi-Fi, hotel connections?
 You're almost certainly dealing with a cloud-dependent failure.
 Apple's Dictation sends audio to remote servers, and many managed networks block or throttle that traffic.
 No settings change on your device will fix this.
 The problem is upstream.

 Fails everywhere including home?
 Work through the local fixes below.